Religious Education

 • 4th Grade

-Hands of Christ: a Duluth Cooperative Ministry - Kindergarten through 12th grade donate non-perishable food items twice a year to help families in need seeking assistance from Hands of Christ, a local food bank.
+Hands of Christ: a Duluth Cooperative Ministry - Pre-K through 12th grade donate non-perishable food items twice a year to help families in need seeking assistance from Hands of Christ, a local food bank.

 • 5th Grade